 Which Keywords Does Your Site Not Yet Rank for in Google?

 SEO content analysis can be as much about the content you don’t have, as the content you do have.

 Keyword research can help you find new search terms that people in your target market are typing into Google, but your site doesn’t yet rank for.
 It’s an important aspect of any SEO report and content strategy.

 Keyword research is a big topic which is beyond the scope of this article to get into the nitty gritty.
-I’d encourage you to learn more about the ways to find keywords for SEO, such as using tools like Ahrefs or KWFinder, digging into your Search Console impressions, your PPC data, and more.
+If you want help on how to analyze keywords for SEO, start with tools like Ahrefs or KWFinder, digging into your Search Console impressions, your PPC data, and more.